-Itachi complied, and Sakura practiced balancing their chakra link while her patient's chakra flow varied in levels.
-She was getting the hang of it and so she tried, from the one meter distance, to reach out to Itachi's torso injury.
+Itachi complied, and Sakura practiced balancing their chakra link while her patient's chakra flowed in various ways.
+When she was getting the hang of it she tried, from the one meter distance, to reach out to Itachi's torso injury.
 It was considerably more difficult than starting from a close distance and moving farther, but after several attempts Sakura's chakra didn't scatter too much and was reaching the injury at a faster speed every time.

 "Would you like to try it on a fresh wound?"
 Itachi inquired.

-But Itachi was quicker than her reasoning, and he had sliced his palm with a kunai he procured from under his bed before Sakura could finish her sentence.
+Itachi sliced his palm open with a kunai he had procured from under his bed before Sakura could finish her sentence.

 "Are you insane?"
-Sakura said as she tried to reach for Itachi's injured hand.
+Sakura shrieked as she tried to reach for Itachi's injured hand.

-Itachi, however, pulled away his hand to the other side of the futon, far from Sakura's reach.
+Itachi, however, pulled away his hand far from Sakura's reach.

 "This is why I hate being your medic!"
-Sakura said as she reached out for Itachi's injured hand, but the guy firmly held her by her shoulder with his other hand.
+Sakura said as she reached out once more for Itachi's injured hand, but the guy firmly held her by her shoulder with his uninjured hand.
 "Why are you being so difficult?"

 "You wouldn't know if it works if you don't try it," Itachi said.